 Atlanta Public Schools uses the Advanced Content or Collaborative Model in middle schools.
-The Advanced Content Model, where a gifted-endorsed teacher provides the daily instruction, allows students to be instructed according to their area of strength in the core academic areas of Language Arts, Math, Social Studies, and/or Science.
-Likewise, the Collaborative Model allows students to be instructed according to their area of strength, but the teacher does not hold the gifted endorsement.
+In the Advanced Content Model, a gifted-endorsed teacher provides the daily instruction.
+So teachers can provide instruction according to the student's area of strength in the core academic areas of Language Arts, Math, Social Studies, or Science.
+Likewise, the Collaborative Model provides instruction in the student's area of strength.
+However, the teacher does not hold the gifted endorsement.
 Instead, the core academic teacher collaborates with a gifted-endorsed teacher to provide differentiated curricula for the student.
-Both models meet the requirements of the Georgia Board Rule 160-4-2-38.
+Both models meet the requirements of the Georgia Board Rule 160-4-2-.38.

-What determines which middle school model a school employs?
+What determines which middle school gifted delivery model a school employs?

-The principal, number of gifted students in the school, and number of gifted-endorsed teachers in the building determine the middle school model utilized by the school.
+The principal, number of gifted students in the school, and number of gifted-endorsed teachers in the building determine the gifted delivery model utilized by each middle school.